 - Born May 31, 1967 in East Chicago, IN USA

-Lofton played for the University of Arizona where he was also on the basketball team which reached the Final Four in 1988.
-He was signed as a 17th round pick in the 1988 amateur draft by the Houston Astros and scout Clark Crist at age 21 and broke in with 21 games at the age of 24 in 1991.
-The next year, he was traded to the Cleveland Indians for Eddie Taubensee.
+Lofton played college baseball for the University of Arizona, where he was also on the basketball team that reached the Final Four in 1988.
+He was signed as a 21 year-old 17th round pick in the 1988 amateur draft by the Houston Astros' scout Clark Crist and broke in the major leagues with 21 games in 1991.
+A lopsided deal for the Indians' Eddie Taubensee found him in Cleveland the next year.

-After a decent rookie year during which he stole 66 bases, he became a star in the 1993 expansion year when he hit .325, fourth in the league, scored 116 runs, and won a Gold Glove.
+Lofton finished second in Rookie of the Year voting in 1992 on the weight of an AL-leading 66 stolen bases, kicking off a five-year run as league champion.
+He became a star in the 1993 expansion year when he hit .325, fourth in the American League, scored 116 runs, and won a Gold Glove.
 The next year, he was again fourth in the league with a .349 average, leading the league in hits, winning another Gold Glove, and finishing 2nd in the league in runs scored.
-In 1995, Lofton became the first player since the 1961 expansion to have three multi-triple games in a season; it would be 9 years before Carl Crawford topped him with four such games.
+In 1995, Lofton became the first player since the 1961 expansion to have three multi-triple games in a season; 9 years later Carl Crawford topped him with four.

-He continued to play quite well in 1995 and 1996 for Cleveland, and then in 1997 he was traded to the Atlanta Braves.
-He hit well there, with a .333 average, and Atlanta won 101 games, but he wasn't happy and returned to Cleveland the following season.
+He continued to play quite well that year and in 1996 for Cleveland, and then in 1997 he was traded to the Atlanta Braves with Alan Embree in return for Marquis Grissom and David Justice.
+He hit well there, with a .333 average, and Atlanta won 101 games, but he was not happy and had a disastrous year on the base paths, leading the NL in caught-stealings (with 20) against just 27 swipes after averaging 60 steals a year with the Indians (with under 20 fails).
+Hoping to rebound, he returned to Cleveland the following season.

-His hitting and stolen bases started to slip as he aged.
-In 2002, at the age of 35, he became a journeyman, playing for the Chicago White Sox, the San Francisco Giants, the Pittsburgh Pirates, and the Chicago Cubs in partial seasons in 2002 and 2003, for the New York Yankees in 2004, for the Philadelphia Phillies in 2005, and for the Los Angeles Dodgers in 2006.
+After a rather stellar first half dozen years in the bigs, his hitting and stolen bases began to drop off markedly.
+A ripe 25 when he became a full-time player, Lofton toppled significantly in 2000 at 32.
+By the next season, the last in his second stint in Cleveland, he was a journeyman, wandering to eight teams from 2002 to 2007, nine including a final return to the Tribe.
+Along the way he donned the uniforms of the Chicago White Sox, San Francisco Giants, Pittsburgh Pirates, and Chicago Cubs in partial seasons in 2002 and 2003, the New York Yankees in 2004, the Philadelphia Phillies in 2005, and the Los Angeles Dodgers in 2006.
 On occasion he hit quite well, such as in 2005 when he hit .335 in 110 games.
-At age 39 in 2006, he hit .301, higher than his lifetime major league average of .299.
+At age 39 in 2006, he hit .301, inching his career average close to the defining .300 mark.
 He also stole 32 bases, getting caught just 5 times.
-In 2007 he hit .296, close to his lifetime average, and again stole successfully, with 23 steals in 30 attempts.
-Even at the age of 40, he continued to steal bases well, to hit lots of triples, and to hit for a decent batting average.
-However, no team was interested in signing him in 2008, and he had to retire.
+His final season, 2007, was shared between the Texas Rangers and Indians.
+He hit .296, nosing it back under, and again stole successfully, with 23 steals in 30 attempts.
+He also scored his 1,500th run, putting him just behind Frankie Frisch 54th on the all-time runs scored list, helping the Cleveland Indians win the division for the first time in seven years.

 - 1992 Topps All-Star Rookie Team